In Minneapolis, armed patrol group tries to keep the peace - WTMJ

 Minneapolis is on edge — simultaneously watching the trial of former police officer Derek Chauvin in Floyd’s death and reeling from the shooting of Wright.
 In the midst of that, Hartwell said the Freedom Fighters are trying to push the movement for racial justice forward, while keeping at bay the violence and destruction that often acutely affects minority communities.

+“This is a very difficult time in the history of this country,” said U.S. Rep. Maxine Waters, a Democrat from California who joined the protest on Saturday.
+“We have to let people know that we are not going to be satisfied unless we get justice in these cases.”

+The 82-year-old congresswoman decried the 11 p.m. curfew set by authorities as a way to tamp down demonstrations and encouraged the crowd of roughly 150 people to “stay in the street.”

-Hartwell pointed to the apartments across the street from the Brooklyn Center police department, where residents have complained of tear gas streaming into their homes.
-They are the ones who suffer when clashes between law enforcement and demonstrators escalate, he said.
+But local residents have also suffered from the nightly clashes between law enforcement and demonstrators, Hartwell said.
+He pointed to the apartments across the street from the Brooklyn Center police department, where residents have complained of tear gas streaming into their homes.

-The group was formed after the NAACP put out a call for armed men to organize and protect their neighborhoods from looting and arson following Floyd’s death.
+The Freedom Fighters formed after the NAACP put out a call for armed men to organize and protect their neighborhoods from looting and arson following Floyd’s death.
 Hartwell said groups of white people had come into predominantly Black communities and harassed children.

-As the group came together, Hartwell formed bonds with and mentored other Black men as they took an active role in protecting their neighborhoods.

-“We care about our community,” he said.
-“We all have kids, so we’ve got to start at home first.”

 They have also formed relationships with the city government and police department.
 City spokeswoman Sarah McKenzie said there are several “formal and informal relationships” with members of the Freedom Fighters, but it does not fund or contract with the organization because it is an armed group.